alexanderthclark/Stats1101/_sources/thehistogram.md

 A histogram showing a symmetric, bell-shaped distribution.
 ```

-Figure {numref}`normalhist` lacks any vertical scale.
+{numref}`normalhist` lacks any vertical scale.
 This is inessential as long as we're only concerned with the *shape* of the data.

 A histogram is made of blocks (or bars).
 Each block has a predetermined **class interval** and thus a width.
 Given the interval, the height of a block is determined by the data.
 More specifically, the height is chosen so the *area* of the block is proportional to the number of data points in the class interval.

-Table {numref}`hist1` summarizes the data set 0, 0, 1, 1, 2, 5, 10, 10, 10, 10.
+{numref}`hist1` summarizes the data set 0, 0, 1, 1, 2, 6, 10, 10, 10, 10.

 ```{list-table} Data Frequencies
 :header-rows: 1